 Survey Research & Economic Data

-The 2022 AFP® Payments Fraud and Control Survey reports 71 percent of organizations were victims of payments fraud attacks/attempts in 2021.
-This is the lowest level of fraud reported since 2014.
-Of those respondents whose organizations reported an increase in fraud, 47 percent do not believe that remote work is to blame for the increase.
-More than 550 treasury and finance professionals participated in this survey and their responses form the basis of this report.
-The survey now in its 14th year, was underwritten by JP Morgan.
+The 2023 AFP® Payments Fraud and Control Survey reports 65 percent of organizations were victims of payments fraud attacks/attempts in 2022.
+Of those organizations experiencing attempted or actual payments fraud, 71% were victims of Business Email Compromise (BEC).
+Over 450 treasury practitioners participated in this survey and their responses form the basis of this report.
+The survey, now in its 15th year, was underwritten by J.P.
+Morgan.

 Other survey highlights: